 It will definitely be the stepping stone in my career.

-What is your advice to those, who are aspiring the same or a similar internship?
+What is your advice to those, who are aspiring for the same or a similar internship?

-I just advice them whenever you join any Internship, Don’t think about the certificates or perks you are getting.
+I just advise them whenever they join any Internship, Don’t think about the certificates or perks you are getting.
 Do not run for the certificates, run for the learning opportunities and startups are the best place to learn.

 Whatever Internship you are joining try to be consistent in that tenure because every company is looked for a constant person.
 There are some negative situations as well but that was the time you are checked.
 Consistency and never give up attitude always pays you.